Capillary/api-documentation/source/includes/_customer.md

 Parameter | Value | Description
 --------- | ----- | -----------
-loyaltyinfo | loyaltyType | Loyalty status of the customer (“loyalty”, “non_loyalty”) profiles | commChannels | Different channels through which you want to communicate with the customer (“email”, “mobile”, “wechat”) profiles | Firstname | First name of the customer profiles | Lastname | Last name of the customer profiles | identifiers | Identifier used for registering customer in a specific source ("mobile", "email", "externalId", "wechat","martjackId", "fbId")
+loyaltyinfo | loyaltyType | Loyalty status of the customer (“loyalty”, “non_loyalty”) profiles | commChannels | Different channels through which you want to communicate with the customer (FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE) profiles | Firstname | First name of the customer profiles | Lastname | Last name of the customer profiles | identifiers | Identifier used for registering customer in a specific source ("mobile", "email", "externalId", "wechat","martjackId", "fbId")